agshew/k_grok/exercises/optimize/sqrt.rst

 Re: [PATCH] Optimize int_sqrt for small values for faster idle

 In this review, include:

  * suggestions for improving the patch

  * name 3 people who modified this file apt install git-gui, and see git-gui blame

-   WARNING: You can't use a shallow clone, so either start with a full clone or convert a shallow clone to full with: git fetch --unshallow upstream git checkout upstream/master
+   * WARNING: You can't use a shallow clone, so either start with a full clone or convert a shallow clone to full with: git fetch --unshallow upstream git checkout upstream/master

+   * NOTE: If you execute 'git gui blame' and see an error message that refers to there being no DISPLAY environment variable being set, then that means that you need to enable X forwarding when you ssh into your VM. ssh -Y ${HOSTNAME}
+     Only use the '-Y' argument when you ssh to something secure like your VM.
+     Otherwise add something like 'ForwardX11Timeout 1D' to ~/.ssh/config and use the  '-X' argument.

  * a list of everywhere the function is called

  * spot-checks or proofs of correctness

  * benchmarks of previous code vs. new code benchmark in a kernel module, not userspace use perf trace events, and graph CDF and PDF,